You are here

 Jones v.
 Alabama (Richard W. Vollmer, Jr., S.D.
 Ala.
 1:00-cv-442)

 On May 11, 2000, a county commission candidate filed a federal pro se complaint challenging election procedures for a June 6 primary election.
 On June 1, the candidate moved for a temporary restraining order against the holding of the election.
 Service of the motion was not confirmed until late at night on Friday, June 2, the response was not docketed until Monday, and the judge was out sick on Monday and Tuesday, so the motion could not be considered until the election was over.
 In 2001, the judge granted the defendants’ motion to dismiss the case.
-The court of appeals affirmed.
+The court of appeals affirmed the dismissal.

 Topics: Enjoining elections; primary election; pro se party.